pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 ## 3. Standardizing Metadata

 **Metadata is only useful if it is understandable to the software applications and people that use it**.
-We also mentioned before, metadata are structured data.
+We also mentioned before, metadata is structured data.
 To make metadata understandable, organizations frequently predefine metadata schemas(standard) to meet certain requirements, and publish these schemas for all data professionals (and sometimes end users) to consult.